johnlk/Multi_Perceptron/README.md

 ![rick-and-morty-meme](./img/rick-and-morty-meme.jpg)

-The current state of the art says a CNN can learn this dataset with something like < 1% error.
+The state of the art says a CNN can learn this dataset with something like < 1% error.
 In fact, there is a tensorflow getting started tutorial where you build such a model.
 Using their models doesn't feel much like learning, but more like extra credit.

 ![spongebob-meme](./img/spongebob-meme.jpg)